 DLT Asset Classification

 All cryptocurrencies, including the top 10 cryptocurrencies used across the globe, are subject to asset classification under the Income Tax Act (ITA) to determine their purpose and valuation.
-The four categories under which a DLT asset could fall are: Coins, financial tokens, utility tokens, and hybrid tokens.
+The four categories under which a DLT asset could fall are: coins, financial tokens, utility tokens, and hybrid tokens.

 While the classification of these digital assets is mandatory, it does not necessarily make them subject to taxation.
 In fact, any taxation that would be applicable to DLT assets would only be determined by the context within which they are used, as well as the purpose for which they are used.